tatumio/ecosystem-addons/README.md

-# Extension Ecosystem
+# 🌐 Extension Ecosystem

-This repository contains a collection of extensions that can be used with the [Tatum SDK](https://github.com/tatumio/tatum-js).
+This repository is a treasure trove of extensions designed for integration with the [Tatum SDK](https://github.com/tatumio/tatum-js).

-## How to use extensions
+## 🚀 How to Use Extensions

 Extensions are published as npm packages.
-You can install them using `npm` or `yarn` like any other package.
+You can install them like any other package.
 For example:

 ```bash
 yarn add @tatumio/hello-world
 ```

-Then during Tatum SDK initialization, you can pass the extension to the `configureExtensions` list:
+During the Tatum SDK initialization phase, introduce the desired extension to the `configureExtensions` list:

 ```typescript
 const tatumSdk = await TatumSDK.init<Ethereum>({